ChrstphrHll/npc_gen/students/Josius Iliphar.md

 ### Description
 - Genasi Rouge from Magmus Centerhold
 - 7th year Assault student in Fiesn
-- short straight auburn hair that's wild, Violet Red eyes, and air skin
+- short curly dirty blonde hair that's put up, Violet Red eyes, and air skin
 - Is Iconoclastic and Shallow, and has Kindness as their ideal

 ### Organizations